Edit Page

 Run in standalone mode

-When you run RESTHeart in standalone mode, it switches to a different default configuration that turns off all plugins that rely on MongoDB.
-This means you won’t have access to the handy built-in features that make RESTHeart so great.
-But don’t worry, you’ll still be able to play with it and add your own custom plugins.
+When you run RESTHeart in standalone mode, it uses a different default configuration that disables all plugins that rely on MongoDB.
+This means you won’t have access to the built-in features that make RESTHeart powerful.
+However, you can still experiment with it and add your own custom plugins.

 Use the option -s to run RESTHeart in standalone mode.